aflaag/pokemon-icat/README.md

 $HOME/.pokemon-icat/pokemon-icat.sh "-g 3 4 5"
 ```

-If you want to show a pokemon in particular, just use the `--p [pokemon]` flag, for example:
+If you want to show a pokemon in particular, just use the `--pokemon [pokemon]` flag, for example:

 ```sh
 $HOME/.pokemon-icat/pokemon-icat.sh "-p charizard"